Sydney-Informatics-Hub/selectio/README.md

 ## Simulation and Testing

-The selectio package also provides the option to generate simulated data (see simdata.py) as well as multiple test functions (see tests.py).
+The selectio package also provides the option to generate simulated data (see `selectio.simdata`) as well as multiple test functions (see `selectio.tests`).

 For examples see the provided Jupyter notebooks.